GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 * Back in Ubuntu look in the **prt** directory and `grep '<theUsernameWithTag' *` to find the job results in the printer output

+# Logging off and Shutdown the system

+## Logging off

+1. Exit any active application and press PF3 from  the TSO Applications menu to exit to the READY prompt
+2. Type **logoff** enter

+## Shutting down

+These steps assume auto start and shutdown are enabled (they are by default).
+If you want to go through the manual process of bring the system up and take it down refer to the manual.

+1. Logon to TSO user HERC01 or HERC02.
+2. Press PF3 from  the TSO Applications menu to exit to the READY prompt
+3. Type **shutdown** enter
+4. Enter **logoff** enter
+5. The shutdown process will proceed, with the automated shutdown it will automatically exit Hercules when completed